File System and Disk Management

 Red Hat Enterprise Linux

-In this challenge, you will learn how to adjust process scheduling on a Linux system.
+In this challenge, you will learn how to configure a Linux system to boot into a specific target automatically.

 Red Hat Enterprise Linux